amartya18x/academic-homepage/content/post/lr_layer.md

 image:
 ---

 In this paper ([Full Paper here](https://arxiv.org/abs/1804.07090v5)), we investigate the relation of the _intrinsic_ dimension of the representation space of deep networks with its robustness.

+# Objective (TL;DR)
+* Classical machine learning uses dimensionality reduction techniques like PCA to increase the robustness as well as compressibility of data representations.

+{{<figure src="/lr_layer/vis_normal_class/vis_normal_class.001.jpeg">}}

+* While, modern neural networks are highly successful in a large number of tasks, they have been shown to be vulnerable to input perturbations.
+We draw inspiration from classical dimensionality reduction techniques and introduce an algorithm to learn robust low rank features without changing the NN architectures.
+{{<figure src="/lr_layer/vis_lr_class/vis_lr_class.001.jpeg" title="Training uses an additional LR Layer, which encourages the Neural Network features to be low rank.
+During inference, this extra layer is thrown away and the NN features are already low rank.">}}

-To do this, we introduce an easy-to-implement, end-to-end trainable, scalable  regularizer that enforces low rank structure in the representation space of deep networks; we conduct a variety of experiments to show that the resultant network is largely robust to adversarial and random perturbations.
-In addition, the low _intrinsic_ dimension also means that the representations (and the model) can be compressed significantly without significant loss in accuracy.
+* To do this, we introduce an easy-to-implement, end-to-end trainable, scalable  regularizer (LR Layer) that enforces low rank structure in the representation space of deep networks.
+* We conduct a variety of experiments to show that the resultant network is largely robust to adversarial and random perturbations without any adversarial training.
+* In addition, the low _intrinsic_ dimension also means that the representations (and the model) can be compressed significantly (almost 400x) without significant loss in accuracy.
+# TL;SR
 ### Low Rank Representations

 {{% alert hint %}}